Shoutzor/Shoutzor/README.md

 - Ensure you have composer and npm installed
 - Run `composer install-shoutzor-dev`
-- Optionally Run `composer add-mock-data` this will run a seeder to add fake data
+- If at any point you want additional data, you can run `composer add-mock-data` this will run the `DevelopmentSeeder` to add fake data

 The Shoutz0r app should now be ready for use!
 You can optionally remove the `.env.template` file now, it has been copied to `.env`.